Vidhika48/Regx-Matcher/README.md

 # Regex Tester Web Application

-This is a simple web application built with Flask that allows users to input a test string and a regular expression (regex) and displays all the matches found, with the regex matches highlighted in the test string.
+This is a simple web application built with Flask that allows users to input a test string and a regular expression (regex) and displays all the matches found, with the regex matches highlighted in the test string.It also includes an email validation feature.

 ## Features

 - Input a test string and a regular expression.
 - Display all matches found in the test string.
 - Highlight regex matches in the test string.
+- Validate email addresses.

 ## Usage